 This facility is fully compatible with all standard STM related techniques, but thanks to its unique specifications, the instrument is specifically devoted to magnetic characterization of surfaces and high-resolution spectroscopy (0.08 meV).
 It is worth noticing that both of them can be combined with STM manipulation to construct atomically precise nanostructures.

 Microscopy and tunneling spectroscopy:

 - Structural and electronic characterization with atomic resolution.

-- Spin-polarized STM in constant height/current mode.
+- Spin-polarised STM in constant current/constant temperature mode.

 - Spectroscopy of low energy excitations such as inelastic spin-flip and Kondo effect.

 - Temperature range: 1.2 to 10 K (Joule-Thompson refrigerator)

 - Magnetic field: Dry-split coil providing an axial field up to 3 Tesla (maximum rate 0.1 T/min).

 - Z topographic noise: 1-2 pm peak-peak; <500 fm/(Hz)^(1/2)